RedPitaya/RedPitaya/doc/quickStart/needs.rst

    causing re-boots and network disconnections.
    Same problem might appear if Red Pitaya is powered directly from USB on a PC or HUB that cannot provide enough power or when using bad powering cable.

-Additional Required Items not supplied with the STEM kits:

-   * computer with internet browser (Chrome browser recommended),
-   * router with DHCP server enabled and access to the internet.

 .. note::